 - In FY20, our panels generated 9.72 GWh of renewable energy.

-The largest rooftop solar panel installation at an Australian airport and the largest commercial rooftop solar system in the Southern Hemisphere.
+- Our Rooftop Solar is the largest panel installation at an Australian airport and the largest commercial system in the Southern Hemisphere.

-Since 2012 BAC has had an extensive energy reduction program in place resulting in the completion of 40 projects which collectively save more than 8 GWh per year.
+- Since 2012, BAC has had an extensive energy reduction program which saves more than 8 GWh per year.

 - These panels will generate close to a quarter of BAC’s annual energy consumption and reduce our carbon emissions.

 In 2018, Brisbane Airport Corporation (BAC) invested $11 million in a major solar project across six sites on the airport.
 This project added 18,000+ panels to the airport precinct which span an area of 36,000 square metres (or more than twice the size of the Melbourne Cricket Ground).